havardob/personal-site-v2/pens/checkbox-group-styled-as-tiles.md

 title: Checkbox group styled as tiles
 description: Checkboxes doesn't have to be boring.
 ---
-I find the browsers default checkboxes and radios to be kinda dull, so I spend a lot of time creating my own.
+I find the browser's default checkboxes and radios to be kinda dull, so I spend a lot of time on CodePen creating my own.
 Here's an example of this.
-There's a lot of ways to get a user to interact with you form, and creating these tiles with images or icons is of many ways you can 'redesign' the inputs, while keeping the input's functionality - all of this without Javascript.
+There's a lot of ways to get a user to interact with you form, and creating these tiles with images or icons is of many ways you can 'redesign' these inputs, while still keeping the input's functionality.
+All of this without Javascript, of course.

 ## The Pen